What The Smart Lottery Winners Do

 Roy Gibney was a sheet metal specialist when he scooped a 7.5 million pound lotto bonanza.
 Following the success, he began doing what you would anticipate from a lottery winner.
 He purchased a six-room house, three racehorses and numerous other superfluous things that didn’t create any ongoing income.
 Then he realized it was smarter to begin investing his cash.
 Roy set up his own sheet metal business and put resources into 14 rental properties in Britain, as well as a luxurious villa in Cyprus, whose value has since increased twofold.
 Gibney also believes it is essential to give back and supports several worthwhile charities.

 Peter Lavery is a former bus driver who won ten million pounds in 1996 in the UK National Lottery.
 Peter is one of those shrewd investors who have increased the sum they won, in spite of paying a half-million for extravagant vehicles.
 He now has 33 rental properties across Northern Ireland, plus various housing developments, his own bourbon refinery, and he employs around 70 individuals around the UK.

 Mark Brudenell claimed a lotto win of 900,000 pounds in 1997.
 Brudenell now owns a five-room family home in Stockton-on-Tees in Britain.
 He was a chemical tanker driver and the manager of a neighborhood bakery.
 Along with his better half, Brudenell also maintains a double glazing business.
 It was what they had put resources into prior to winning the lottery, and in a later meeting Mark stated, we utilized a large part of our win to set up our businesses properly.
 Notwithstanding, we got ourselves an incredible home and some great vehicles; winning the lottery set us up forever and has given us numerous options.

-Compare this with the article on “lottery losers!”
+Hope you have enjoyed these Lotto Winners Stories – Compare this with the article on “lottery losers!”